denten-papers/xp-routledge/proposal.md

 ## Appendices

-#### Appendix I: Annotated Reading List

-will contain an annotated list of seminal books, articles, and projects that can be used as a "springboard for further research or study" (as per the Series Guidelines).
+"Appendix I: Annotated Reading List" will contain an annotated list of seminal books, articles, and projects that can be used as a "springboard for further research or study" (as per the Series Guidelines).

-#### Appendix II: Glossary of Terms

-will contain a glossary of key operational terms.
+"Appendix II: Glossary of Terms" will contain a glossary of key operational terms.

-#### Appendix III: Becoming Digital

-will contain a schematic for self-directed study in the humanities and a blueprint for a possible curriculum for a certificate-granting program in the field.
+"Appendix III: Becoming Digital" will contain a schematic for self-directed study in the humanities and a blueprint for a possible curriculum for a certificate-granting program in the field.

 # Review of the Main Competitive Books